qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_metasearch.rst

 provider and contact information.
 If you would like to view the raw XML response, click the :guilabel:`GetCapabilities Response` button.
-A separate window will open displaying Capabilities XML.
+A separate window will open displaying the Capabilities XML.

 Searching Catalog Services
 ..........................